johankraft/DevAlertDemoSTM32L475/README.md

 ## Two Core Dump Formats

 This project has been extended to support two core dump formats, both CrashCatcher and the Zephyr core dump format, here called "zdump".
-Select this using DEMO_CFG_USE_ZEPHYR_CORE_DUMP_FORMAT (dfm_demo_config.h).
+The Zephyr core dump format can be used with any RTOS and supports several processor types.
+CrashCatcher only supports Arm Cortex-M.

+To select what core dump format to use, use the DEMO_CFG_USE_ZEPHYR_CORE_DUMP_FORMAT setting in config_files/dfm_demo_config.h.

-- If set to 0 (or undefined), CrashCatcher is used to generate the core dumps in the standard CrashCatcher format.
+- If set to 0, the CrashCatcher core dump format is used.
+To view such core dumps, see the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).
-In this case, the tool CrashDebug is used as GDB server.
-This is the default setup described by the getting started guide.

 - If set to 1, the core dumps are generated using the Zephyr core dump format, intended for the coredump_gdbserver.py tool.
-This is found in the Zephyr repo, under Zephyr/scripts/coredump.

-To view core dumps in the CrashCatcher format, see the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).

-At the time of writing this, the guide linked above does not yet describe how to view core dumps in the Zephyr format.
-Here are the steps needed to view Zephyr-formatted core dumps:

-- Setup: Dispatcher runs on Windows, the core dump viewer runs in WSL2 (tested on Ubuntu22).
+To view Zephyr-formatted core dumps, follow these steps.
+This guide assumes Dispatcher runs on Windows and the core dump viewer runs in WSL2 (tested on Ubuntu22).
-  If using Linux, you need to adjust the Dispatcher File Mapping accordingly.
+If using Linux, you need to adjust the Dispatcher File Mapping accordingly (call zdump.sh directly, not wsl.exe).

 - On the WSL/Linux machine: